Codecademy/docs/content/general/concepts/what-is-the-prototype-pattern/what-is-the-prototype-pattern.md

 ## Example: Prototype

-To illustrate the _prototype pattern_, below provides a real world example, in Java, depicting potential considerations for a video streaming service.
+To illustrate the _prototype pattern_, below provides a real-world example, in Java, depicting potential considerations for a video streaming service.
 For some reason, returning `Film` or `TvSeries` objects is considered to be expensive and when providing the user with their watch history, we can use the `UserRepository` to set the needed properties from cloned objects provided by a registry.

 A `UserRepository` has been created with two methods; `getUserFilmHistory()` and `getUserTvSeriesHistory()`.
 Both simply return a list of `Strings` representing a user's watch history.